 8. Nov.
 5, 2011: James Kirkland TKO6 Alfredo Angulo.
 Everyone knew this pairing meant toe-to-toe action but no one could have anticipated the unbridled savagery of the first round.
 Throwing bombs from the bell, Kirkland drove Angulo back only to be struck with a vicious right hand that sent him to the floor.
 “The Mandingo Warrior” beat the count but Angulo was determined to end it and for a full minute he unleashed hell, a storm of non-stop power shots that had Kirkland reeling.
 It was a gamble for Angulo and one that did not pay off.
 “El Perro” had punched himself out and suddenly it was Kirkland in command and landing shot after shot, the attack culminating in the first knockdown of Angulo’s career just before the bell.

 7: Sept.
-9, 1983: Aaron Pryor KO10 Alexis Arguello.
+9, 1983: Aaron Pryor KO10 Alexis Arguello II.
 If only Arguello vs Pryor had been a trilogy, because there was something about these two champions that meshed so beautifully and the result was not just two unforgettable and action-packed battles, but also two ferocious opening rounds.
-And while both merit standing, it was decided we had to choose between the two for this list, so after careful consideration we judged round one of the rematch slightly more intense and engrossing, with the added excitement of an early knockdown.
+And while both merit standing, it was decided for the purposes of this list we had to choose between the two, so after careful consideration we judged round one of the rematch slightly more intense and engrossing, with the added excitement of an early knockdown.
 For rapid-fire, non-stop action between two all-time greats, it doesn’t get much better than this.

 6. Ray Mancini TKO1 Arturo Frias.
 May 8, 1982: Rebounding from his defeat to Alexis Arguello, Mancini went hunting for Frias’ WBA title but the champion wasn’t about to surrender it without a fight.
 And in just under three minutes, Mancini and Frias gave fans as much, or more, action than most matches of ten times the duration.
 As one writer put it: “This was … a whirlwind battle, both men like thresher machines gone haywire as they traded huge shots at breakneck speed.”
 Both were tagged with tremendous blows, and both were shaken, but it was Frias who hit the canvas and had to be saved by the referee with just six seconds left in the round.